ZackFiner/rayTraceEngine/README.md

 In addition to specular map support, reflections have also been added to the renderer for Phong shading calculations.
 This is accomplished through recursive ray-cast calls along the the direction coincident to the hit direction [5].

+## Multicore Rendering
+Support has been added for multicore rendering.
+This was added ultimately as a quality of life feature, since renders were taking around 8 minutes without it for relatively simple scenes.
+With multicore rendering, this as brought down to < 1 minute.
+This performance increase will vary from system to system.

 ![Example Render](https://github.com/ZackFiner/rayTraceEngine/blob/FinalProject_phase2/gallery/render_reflections_v1.jpg)
 ## References
 [1] Lengyel, E. (2019).
 Foundations of Game Engine Development Volume 2: Rendering.
 Lincoln, California: Terathon Software LLC.